Thousands march in Brussels to demand tougher climate action | Science-Environment

 - Belgium

-Some 80 organisations took part in the protest, aiming for the biggest such event in the European Union's capital since the start of the coronavirus crisis, which stopped the climate movement's weekly marches in its tracks.
+Thousands of people and 80 organisations took part in the protest, aiming for the biggest such event in the European Union's capital since the start of the coronavirus pandemic, which stopped the climate movement's weekly marches in its tracks.

-Cyclists, families with children, and white-haired demonstrators filled city streets, chanting slogans demanding climate justice and waving banners in English, French and Dutch.
-One carried a stuffed polar bear on her head.
+Cyclists, families with children and white-haired demonstrators filled city streets, chanting slogans demanding climate justice and waving banners in English, French and Dutch.
+One carried a stuffed polar bear on her head, and others were dressed as animals endangered by human-caused climate change.

+"After you've seen all the disasters we have seen this summer, it's really crucial that we move now.
+Because everybody knows what the problem is,'' said Xavier De Wannemaeker, a protester with Extinction Rebellion.

+Scientists say there's little doubt that fuel emissions are contributing to extreme weather events like the droughts, fires, floods that have hit regions around the world this summer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)